-Embrace spring with a beautiful pastel drawing by contemporary French artist Caroline Beauzon, made this year.
+Embrace the warmer months with a beautiful pastel drawing by contemporary French artist Caroline Beauzon, made this year.

 Et voilà.
 Thank you for reading 20 gift ideas for your Francophile friends.
 I hope you might have found some inspiration for your next gift!

 Special French gifts include locally-made produce such as handmade soap, jams, champagne, and winter truffles.
 A fresh bunch of flowers, and a unique vase in which to display them also is a typically French present.

 2. What is a good present for someone who loves France?